vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *pātre sūryakalāś caiva kabhādi dvādaśārcayet* /

-*vighṛ te tu punar dravyeṣo ḍ aśendukalā yajet* //101//
+*vighṛte tu punar dravyeṣo ḍ aśendukalā yajet* //101//

 The *sādhaka* is to worship a \(mental\) image of the sun god in the center of the chalice by invoking its image in his heart while uttering its mantra and worshipping its twelve *kalās* , associating each with one of twelve letters of the Sanskrit alphabet from *KA* to *THA* and from *BHA* to *Ḍ A* , while uttering their names, this being done with an off ering of perfumed water.
 The sixteen *kalās* of the moon are worshipped in the same way, with the sixteen fi rst letters of the alphabet, from *A* to *visarga* , 30 and sprinkling of clarifi ed butter associated with “another substance,” which, according to the Dī, is wine \( *madya* \).
 31

-And in its center he must meditate intensely on Amṛ teśīwith the Navātma\[mantra\].
+And in its center he must meditate intensely on Amṛteśīwith the Navātma\[mantra\].
 Then, with the Navātman, O Goddess\! he must

 make a libation of the goddesses of the constituent elements \[of the body\] //102// and to Ānandabhairava with \[a mantra\] ending with *vauṣa ṭ . *

-*amṛ teśīṁ ca tanmadhye bhāvayed ca navātmanā* /
+*amṛteśīṁ ca tanmadhye bhāvayed ca navātmanā* /

 *navātmanā tato devi tarpayed dhātudevatā ḥ * //102//

 *ānandabhairavaṁ caiva vauṣa ḍ antena tarpayet* /

-Amṛ teśī, “the Mistress of the Nectar,” is a goddess who pours *amṛ ta* on the world, thus helping and stimulating it.
+Amṛteśī, “the Mistress of the Nectar,” is a goddess who pours *amṛta* on the world, thus helping and stimulating it.
 The Navātmamantra is usually given as *HSKṣMLVRYŪ Ṃ * .
 It is an important mantra of the Trika.

 122
 It is also the mantra form of the beautiful god Navātma, the consort of the crooked goddess Kubjikā, the main deity of the Tripurā tradition of the Kula.
 We translate the verb *bhāvayet* as “meditate intensely,” which implies a mental concentration so intense as to create in the mind of the adept a precise image of the deity.
 Anandabhairava is a form of the god Bhairava.
 The mantra ending with *vauṣa ṭ * is the Navātmamantra to which is added *ānandabhairavāya vauṣa ṭ * .
 32